Hot Forming Presses

-Beckwood manufactures hot forming and superplastic forming (SPF) presses to withstand and thrive in the demanding conditions associated with forming aluminum, titanium, and other high-strength alloys.
+Beckwood manufactures hot forming and superplastic forming (SPF) presses to withstand and thrive in the demanding conditions associated with forming titanium and other high-strength alloys.
 And we are the only press manufacturer to offer both hydraulic and servo-electric actuation options on our hot forming equipment.

 During the hot forming process, both the tool and blank achieve a preheat temperature up to 2,000°F to increase the plasticity and elongation characteristics of the material.
-This introduction of heat allows high-strength materials to be formed at significantly lower tonnages when compared to cold forming operations.
-This is ideal since parts formed in this manner experience limited spring-back and residual stress.
+The introduction of heat allows for the formation of high-strength materials at significantly lower tonnages when compared to cold forming without the risk of cracking, spring-back, or residual stress.

 While some similarities exist between hot forming and superplastic forming, the SPF process has its own unique characteristics.
 SPF uses extreme temperatures in conjunction with argon gas to form high-strength alloys into complex shapes in a single step.
-During the cycle, the heated material is clamped between a cavity and a plate.
-The material is then forced into the cavity by argon gas that is injected into the forming chamber, pushes the blank into the die.
-The resulting parts have a fine surface finish and are near net shape, eliminating the need for secondary finishing.
+During an SPF cycle, preheated blank material is clamped between a die and a plate.
+Argon gas, injected through the die into the forming chamber, pushes the blank into the die.
+The resulting parts have a fine surface finish and are near-net-shape, eliminating the need for secondary finishing.
 Superplastic forming operations can use a hot forming press as long as the heated platens can maintain temperatures of 2000°F or higher.

 Common to all Beckwood hot forming or superplastic forming machines are options to efficiently handle the extremely high temperatures inherent to the process.
 Platens can be fabricated from ceramics, stainless materials, or other exotic metal alloys depending on the specific application requirements.
 Automated insulated door systems can be provided to efficiently contain the heat within the forming chamber, while also allowing adequate access during part or tool loading and unloading sequences.

 Beckwood hot forming and SPF presses provide ultimate precision, optimal temperature control and uniformity, and extreme process repeatability.
-Our proprietary Active Leveling Control (ALC) also ensures bed-to-ram parallelism is maintained despite tool warpage or off-center loading.
+Our proprietary Active Leveling Control (ALC) also ensures consistent bed-to-ram parallelism despite tool warpage or off-center loading.

 - Controlled pressure ramping

-- Bed shuttles for simplified tool or part loading and unloading
+- Bed shuttles for simplified tool and part loading and unloading

-- Multi-side access with automatic insulated door systems for maximum heat efficiency and easy tool or part loading and unloading
+- Automatic insulated door systems with multi-side access for maximum heat efficiency and easy tool or part loading and unloading

-- Variable Frequency Drive for efficiency and noise reduction
+- Pneumatic dwell systems & Variable Frequency Drives for energy efficiency and noise reduction

 - PressLink remote support